Location: 45-720 Keaahala Rd, Kaneohe, HI, 96844

 Windward Community College (WCC) is a two-year degree-granting academic institution in the UH System serving nearly 3,000 students with a variety of backgrounds and needs.
 The library collection serves to support teaching and learning in curricular program subjects.
 The collection includes approximately 50K volumes and about 100K electronic titles.
-WCC’s shiny new library shares its creative commons with several academic support services.
-Students and staff alike enjoy great views, oodles of sunlight, and a coffee shop, too.
+WCC’s new library shares its learning commons with several academic support services.
+Students and staff alike enjoy the library’s great views and coffee shop.

 Description of internship

-The intern will gain training and experience in providing reference service and in one or more areas of interest: collection development, instruction, or resource creation (such as LibGuides, presentations, videos).
+The intern will gain training and experience in providing reference service at the Hawaiian Collection and in one or more areas of interest: collection development, resource creation (e.g. LibGuides, pathfinders, videos), cataloging, and preservation.

 Completion of LIS 601 Introduction to Reference and Information Services